 The University strongly encourages individuals, including third party bystanders, to report incidents of sex discrimination, sexual misconduct, and interpersonal violence prohibited under this Policy to the Title IX Coordinator.
 With the exception of the Confidential Advisors, all other University employees, as well as students working as Resident Assistants and Graduate Assistants, who receive a report of sex discrimination, sexual misconduct, or interpersonal violence in the context of their employment are required to report all the details of the incident (including the identities of both the reporting party and alleged responding party) to the Title IX Coordinator.
 All employees with the exception of Confidential Advisors are considered Mandated Reporters.

 Individuals wishing to obtain confidential assistance without making a report to the University may do so by speaking with a Confidential Advisor.
-Confidential Advisors are trained and available to discuss incidents of sexual misconduct or interpersonal violence in confidence, and generally only report to the University that an incident occurred without revealing any personally identifying information.
+Confidential Advisors (Counselors in the Counseling/Career Center) are trained and available to discuss incidents of sexual misconduct or interpersonal violence in confidence, and generally only report to the University that an incident occurred without revealing any personally identifying information.
 Disclosures to these trained confidential advisors will not trigger the University’s investigation into an incident.
 In addition to providing confidential counseling, confidential advisors also provide emergency and ongoing support to individuals who have experienced sexual misconduct or interpersonal violence.

 In the immediate aftermath of sexual misconduct such as sexual assault or rape, medical care and the collection of physical evidence are very important.
 The individual should not shower, bathe, or change clothes and may be taken to the hospital emergency room or Student Health Services.